abbr/Unippear/README.md

 Enforce consistent look-and-feel to multiple enterprise websites through centralized layout manager service.

 ## Motivation
-Large organizations often owns many web sites, such as vanity sites, subsidiary sites etc, in addition to home portal.
-Maintaining a consistent look-and-feel for branding purpose is desirable, sometimes even mandatory.
+Large organizations often own many web sites, such as vanity sites, subsidiary sites etc, in addition to home portal.
+Maintaining a consistent look-and-feel for branding purpose is often desirable, sometimes even mandatory.
 In early days when most websites were built with static HTML files, consistency is achieved through distributing a set of template files to member sites.
-Nowadays most sites are built on a server-side scripting platform employing some sort of template engines.
+Nowadays a lot of sites are built on a server-side scripting platform employing some sort of template engines.
 For this template sharing solution to work, adapting the template to a specific engine is unavoidable.
 However, this conversion effort not only takes time, but also prone to breaking the consistency.
-Moreover, coordinating template upgrade could also be a challenge.
+Besides, coordinating template upgrade could also be a challenge.

 *SiteLayoutService* addresses these problems through a service oriented architecture (SOA) that takes advantage of Web 2.0 AJAX technology.
-The layout templates are managed in a centralized API service.
+The layout templates are managed in a centralized API service web app.
 A member site applies the layout by adding a few lines of Javascript code to invoke the service.
 This centralized service approach helps enforcing core look-and-feel, yet still gives the site builder some degree of freedom to customize presentation through optional configurations.

 ## Features
 * Enforcing consistent header and footer across multiple websites.